 Lots Of RV Options

-Now, think about the vastly different types of RV’s.
-You have motorized Class A’s, Class C’s and B vans.
-There are towable 5th wheels, travel trailers, pop up trailers and all sorts of hybrids that are a cross between pop-up and travel trailers.
+Now, think about the vastly different types of RVs.
+You have motorized Class A’s, Class C’s, and B vans.
+There are towable 5th wheels, travel trailers, pop-up trailers, and all sorts of hybrids that are a cross between pop-up and travel trailers.

-Ultimately, what this means is during the manufacturing process (performed manually in most cases) is that it is not as repetitive as the same bolt in the same hole over and over.
+Ultimately, what this means during the manufacturing process (performed manually in most cases) is that it is not as repetitive as the same bolt in the same hole over and over.
 This is very much unlike the assembly line process with auto manufacturing.
-Not having this repetitive process makes for a larger possibility for human error.
+Not having this repetitive process makes for a larger possibility of human error.

 Rushed To Finish = RV Quality Fade

 And now, there is a whole new dynamic layered into the mix.
 Many RV manufacturers can’t keep up with demand.
 I don’t know about you, but when I am rushed and pushed to get a task done: that task ends up being completed.
-BUT I will complete it with more of a “good enough” and “that will work” result.
-Instead of what I would consider my “best work” or being complete with a high level of quality.
+But I will complete it with more of a “good enough” and “that will work” result.
+Instead of what I would consider my “best work” or be complete with a high level of quality.

-Now we have taken notice of the quality of newer RV’s for awhile.
+Now we have taken notice of the quality of newer RVs for a while.
 Since getting our start with RV Living we’ve visited many dealer lots and RV Shows.
-We’ve walked through dozens and dozens of new RV’s.
-And we have noticed that even some of these brand new RV’s have cabinet doors falling off, trim cracking, doors coming off hinges, and more.
-Obviously the issues we’ve observed are more “fit and finish” type of items.
+We’ve walked through dozens and dozens of new RVs.
+And we have noticed that even some of these brand-new RVs have cabinet doors falling off, trim cracking, doors coming off hinges, and more.
+Obviously, the issues we’ve observed are more “fit and finish” type of items.
 This is because when walking through a new unit, that is really the only thing you can see or test out.
 The “minor” things.

 Big Quality Issues Vs. Small Issues